Open-Earth-Monitor/GlobalEarthPoint/Readme.md

 # GlobalEarthPoint

 GlobalEarthPoint is a **Open Source Data Service Library** that specializes in accessing large geospatial point datasets.
-It provides tools to find, subset and retrieve data efficiently from the cloud.
+It provides tools (under development) to find, subset and retrieve data efficiently from the cloud.
 The functionality is wrapped in both Python and R. Visit the notebooks linked below to explore the workflow.

 ## Key Features